 For men: Khakis, Slacks, Jeans, or Dress Shorts with Collared Shirts.
 Sports Coats are optional.

 For women: Capris, Pants, Skirts, Dresses, Jeans, or Dress Shorts

-Not Allowed: Tank Tops, Swim Suites, Swim Suit Cover Ups, Hats for Gentlemen, Cut-offs, Torn Clothes, and no T-shirts with offensive language or graphics
+Not Allowed: Tank Tops, Swim Suits, Swim Suit Cover Ups, Hats for Gentlemen, Cut-offs, Torn Clothes, no T-shirts with offensive language or graphics, Flip-Flops

 Is signature dining available on the Disney Dining Plan?